KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 project would ordinarily be built.

-For example, if the normal build list was projectA, projectB, projectC, then `--stop-after moduleB` would cause kde-builder to build `projectA` and `projectB`.
+For example, if the normal build list was projectA, projectB, projectC, then `--stop-after projectB` would cause kde-builder to build `projectA` and `projectB`.

 (cmdline-stop-on-failure)=